 In the second phase, around 1500 B.C., three balls were also located, which were found aligned towards the northeast, like those of the first phase have a diameter ranging between eight and 15 cm.

 From the last phase, approximately 1200 B.C., a set of two balls were found, which were accompanied by two command staffs, these balls have a diameter of 25 centimeters.

 For archaeologists, this finding demonstrates the ritual importance of the ball game, which was maintained until the last phase of the offerings.
 The change in the size of the balls, experts explain, may indicate changes in the form of the game.

 The farmers who had the first encounter with these altars, located at least five more, so that in total in El Manatí, 12 balls were rescued, which indicates the relevance of this ceremony for the Olmecs.

-In spite of the fact that the balls were found in a very good state of conservation, their preservation has been difficult because the process to avoid their degradation has not been discovered.
+Even though the balls were found in a very good state of conservation, their preservation has been difficult because the process to avoid their degradation has not been discovered.
 Nevertheless, the specialists of the INAH-Veracruz Center are working in the investigation of methods to be able to conserve these specimens, unique in the world, because they are of great informative contribution to understanding more about the Olmec culture, also called mother culture.